AhmedBineuro/Cast_A_Ray/Cast-A-Ray_Documentation/Cast-A-Ray Level File.md

 ```
 - This in turn means if you were to assign the floor tiles with tile index 3 to the texture, the assignment will look like this _(given we perform the previous name bindings)_
 ```
-\This is perfectly fine since the two are accessed inside different containers
+/This is perfectly fine since the two are accessed inside different containers
 # tile textures :
 name1:name1
 #
 ```
 - The only exception is the `debug colors` tag where we replace the name of the resource to an RGB value
 ```
-\Example
+/Example
 door:0,255,0
 ```